-The door command is a simple pushbutton.
-Whether wall-mounted as shown, or a radio-remote control, all door control commands logically OR together as one pair of switch contacts.
+The door command is just a simple pushbutton.
+Whether wall-mounted as shown, or a radio-remote control, all door control commands logical OR together as one pair of switch contacts.

-Draw the Block Diagram

-The block diagram of the controller is shown to the right.
+Draw the Block The block diagram of the controller is shown to the right.
 Input X0 is from the pushbutton door control.
 Input X1 energizes when the door reaches the full up position.
 Input X2 energizes when the door reaches the full down position.

-When the door is positioned between fully up or
+When the door is positioned between fully up or down, both limit switches are open.